Privacy-Managers/pm-components/README.md

-# Web Components
+# Web components for Privacy Manager

 [![Build Status](https://travis-ci.com/Manvel/webcomponents.svg?branch=master)](https://travis-ci.com/Manvel/webcomponents)

-Web components for Privacy Manager:
+Collection of web components to be used in the [Privacy Manager](https://chrome.google.com/webstore/detail/privacy-manager/giccehglhacakcfemddmfhdkahamfcmd):
 - [pm-toggle](https://pm-components.netlify.com/pm-toggle) - Toggle switch to be used by [Privacy Manager](https://github.com/Manvel/Privacy-Manager).
 - [pm-table](https://pm-components.netlify.com/pm-table) - Table to be used by [Privacy Manager](https://github.com/Manvel/Privacy-Manager).
 - [pm-dialog](https://pm-components.netlify.com/pm-dialog) - Modal dialog to be used by [Privacy Manager](https://github.com/Manvel/Privacy-Manager).